EvgeniiZorin/Handbook_Scripting-languages/Bash.md

 **Flags** in linux are command modifiers used to modify the behaviour of command-line utilities.
 Flags are represented by a hyphen (-) followed by a letter.

+Commands like echo etc. are located in `/usr/bin`.

 Examples of some commands: `pwd`, `cd`, `ls`, `etc`:
 - Change pw ```passwd```
 - Print current date ```date```